 and monocultures don't just fail on their own — they concentrate power in the hands of the few. when the tools you depend on are controlled by someone else, your autonomy is an illusion. you make decisions within boundaries someone else drew. your data feeds algorithms you can't inspect. your business model is one terms-of-service update away from irrelevance.

-the internet was supposed to decentralize power. instead, it centralized it faster than any technology in history. the answer isn't to build a better monopoly. it's to make monopoly structurally impossible.
+the internet was supposed to decentralize power. instead, it centralized it faster than any technology in history. the answer isn't to build a better monopoly. it's to make monopoly structurally impossible. structural decisions require both member classes to approve — neither can outvote the other. the cooperative owns the infrastructure. cells carry liability insurance. binding arbitration keeps disputes fast and affordable.

 decentralization is democracy